Illuminating Garden Lighting Ideas For Your Outdoor Space

 They all use solar collectors to absorb sunlight during the daylight hours.
 That energy is stored in an internal battery, which kicks in when the ambient light drops below a certain level, or you turn them on.

 Depending on the lighting you choose, you may have an auto-on function, a timer, or a manual switch.
-As a note, solar technology is still relatively new, and you’ll need to shop with care.
-Look for solar garden lights that have good reviews, that last for several hours, and that hold up over time.
+Be sure to store solar lights correctly over winter so that they last for as long as possible.

 Long to add a bit of light and colour to your garden or deck, but don’t want to go through the hassle of hiring an electrician to wire it all up for you?
-Plug and play garden lighting is the answer.
+Plug and play lighting ideas are the answer.

 You’ll find that these 12-volt systems can be installed by just about anyone.
 All you need to do is mount the light(s), connect them to the transformer, and then plug them in.
 You’ll find low voltage LED lights, but also brighter halogen bulbs on the market today to suit your particular needs.
 Plug and play systems are also available in wall lighting, deck lighting, string lighting and other styles.

 Have a flat vertical surface in your garden or other outdoor area?
 This can be more than just a visual feature – it can be the perfect place to install lighting.
 You’ll discover a host of different styles out there, from hanging lanterns that mount to the wall to disc shaped lights, squares, swivel lights, spotlights and more.
 Many of these use LED bulbs for longer life and lower power consumption, but you can also find halogen bulbs if you prefer something more conventional.